-If these elements aren’t taken into careful consideration, the results can be costly, both in terms of monetary values as well as long term impacts.
+If these elements aren’t taken into careful consideration, the results can be costly, both in terms of monetary value as well as long-term impacts.
 An employer may face far-reaching operational disruptions, while an employee may face difficulties with future employment.

 Evaluate Your Position

 In order to pursue the best possible course, it’s vital to understand the situation.
 Often when facing disputes, the parties involved may each feel that they were slighted.
 It’s common for an offended party to believe the “rightness” of their case is sufficient to ensure victory, but litigation cases aren’t often that clear-cut.

 When seeking to resolve an employment dispute, it’s vital to consider your position as objectively as possible.
 For instance, while an employee may be in the right over an unfair termination issue, they need to have sufficient evidence to back their claim.
 In addition, the cause for termination may not necessarily be illegal, so it’s important to objectively consider that concept when evaluating a case.